MAVERICK Mondays: Number 5

 During a poker game, Bret and Bart learn that their $10,000 bank drafts from Gannet Express are practically worthless, since Gannet just went bankrupt.
 Enter the opportunistic Jessamy, who informs them that there is one Gannet office isolated from the rest of the franchise due to the lack of telegraph access.
 Ms. Longacre has inside information that the office still has enough cash on hand to fulfill one of the drafts, and is willing to lead the way there--for 10 percent of the proceeds.
 An offer she extends seperately (and seductively) to each Maverick brother.

 But there's a catch: the office is located in Deadwood, requiring dangerous travel through the heart of Indian territory.
-Great minds thinking alike: Bart and Bret decide to trek there seperately--it's a race between Bret and Bart to determine which sibling will reach the last branch standing first.
-Jessamy catches on--and pragmatically latches on to whichever Maverick is in the lead at a given time.
+Great minds thinking alike: Bart and Bret decide to trek there seperately--it's a race between them to determine which sibling will reach the last branch first.
+Jessamy catches on and latches on to whichever Maverick is in the lead at a given time.
 Meanwhile, there are few supply hubs along the way (one "General" store, literally--Bosco's) and Indians aren't the only hazards, with armed highwaymen and crooked traders joining Jessamy's ever-switching loyalties to provide additional obstacles between a Maverick and his money.

 Parodying the title of the George S. Kaufman play but otherwise unrelated to it, Douglas Heyes' Two Beggars on Horseback gives us a mad, mad Maverick world as Bret and Bart race against time and each other.
 So much for any spirit of brotherly cooperation: both secretly start out alone towards the destination after nightfall, sabotage is within the rules (and always suspected) and neither brother is initially willing to let Ms. Longacre (the source of the inside information) in on the plan.
 Not that she can't take care of herself, which she does in admirable fashion.
 Well, admirable to a Maverick, at least.
 She's willing to woo Bret, Bart or a highwayman (with the same lines!)--whoever happens to have the upper hand at the time.

 After a remarkably unhinged performance in Prey of the Cat, Patricia Barry returned for an equally memorable role in her second and final MAVERICK.
-Ms. Longacre proves to be calculating, cunning, and cool but not necessarily cold.
-Nevertheless, she's all business, especially when using her wiles.
+Ms. Longacre proves to be calculating, cunning, and cool--but not necessarily cold.
+Nevertheless she's all business when using her wiles.
 None of her three "marks" can fully resist, though it appears that Bret and Bart both know better.